Kamaal R. Khan: Career

+Controversies

 Khan has been at the center of controversies since 2008.
 Courts in Mumbai granted injunctions to restrict Khan from posting defamatory content against actor Salman Khan and producers Nikhil Dwivedi and Vashu Bhagnani in separate cases in 2021.
 He was arrested and detained in 2022 by the Mumbai Police, when returning from Dubai where he had been residing, for complaints (filed by Yuva Sena politician Rahul Kanal) on his 2020 tweets against Akshay Kumar-starrer Laxmii, a 2020 LGBT film dealing with transgender issues (hijras), and tweets against director Ram Gopal Varma.
 After spending nine days in judicial custody, he was granted bail for the tweets and for a separate 2021 sexual molestation complaint filed by model Taashaa Hayaat.

 In March 2023, actor Manoj Bajpayee filed a defamation case against Khan citing derogatory remarks calling him a "drug addict" on Twitter in 2021.
 Khan was summoned by the Indore district court and issued an arrest warrant when he failed to appear.

+In January 2026, Khan was arrested by Mumbai Police in connection with an incident involving the discharge of two bullets from his licensed firearm at a residential building in the Oshiwara area of Mumbai.
+Khan reportedly admitted to the firing but claimed it was accidental, occurring while he was cleaning the gun, and suggested that strong winds may have deflected the bullets.